-- Bullying, defined as

-- o Repeated and/or severe

-- o Aggressive behavior

-o Likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally

-That is not speech or conduct otherwise protected by the 1st Amendment.

-• Intimate Partner Violence, defined as violence or abuse between those in an intimate relationship to each other.
+- Bullying, defined as - Repeated and/or severe - Aggressive behavior - Likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally - That is not speech or conduct otherwise protected by the 1st Amendment. - Intimate Partner Violence, defined as violence or abuse between those in an intimate relationship to each other.